A quick but invigorating mountain hike to a dramatic rock formation.

 - The 92-acre Mayor-Niles Forest was the generous gift of Michael and Elizabeth Mayor and John Niles, who had owned the land for some 20 years.
 The Conservancy accepted the land in 2013 to protect valuable high elevation wildlife habitat, the headwaters of Hewes Brook, flood security for downstream neighbors, and a scenic backdrop, all the while adding to the block of contiguous protected habitat on Moose Mountain surrounding the Appalachian Trail.

-- These may be the newest trails in the Upper Valley!
-They have been created over the last 12 months by carefully laying out routes to avoid creating erosion on sensitive soils and disrupting rare plant habitats.
+- The trails were created in 2016 by carefully laying out routes to avoid creating erosion on sensitive soils and disrupting rare plant habitats.

 - Ibey Road becomes Plummer Hill Road, a Class VI road, just beyond the parking area and house.
-It heads toward Lyme but dead-ends in the woods.
+The road dead-ends at Plummer Hill, but the Harris Trail, which follows it, continues to Goose Pond Road in Lyme.

 - Start up Plummer Hill Road; in 20 yards turn right at the Conservancy sign posted on a large white pine.